blackCrunch307/badtran/README.md

 # BADTRAN - bad, but hopefully usable

 BADTRAN is a language with some aspects inspired by FORTRAN, but designed to be bad, while still being usable.
-At present there is no implementation of the language, as I (rchipp42) lack the skills to write one.
+At present there is no implementation of the language, as I currently lack the skills to write one.
 If you would like to, you may write an implementation of BADTRAN, and for the first one, an interpreter in a portable compiled language would be nice.

 __Read this document carefully!__ Informantion can be in __odd places__, so read carefully and in full.